 FC Portugal was built upon the low-level skills research conducted during previous years.
 Although there is still space for improvement in FC Portugal low-level skills, we feel that we currently have a very performing set of these skills.
 Our research on developing low-level behaviors is mainly focused on approaches which can also be applied on the real robot with minimal adaptation.
 In this matter we developed low-level skills using model-based approaches, in which the stability of humanoid behavior is modeled using physical systems.
 Control the stability dynamics of a humanoid robot is still challenging and it is one of the main research directions of our team.
-In section 4, we explain our approach to develop robust and agile soccer low-level skills.
+In Section 4, we will explain our approaches to develop robust and agile soccer low-level skills.